zvonicek/ImageSlideshow/README.md

 ## 👤 Author

 Petr Zvoníček
+Peter Meyers

 ## 📄 License

-ImageSlideshow is available under the MIT license.
+MediaSlideshow is available under the MIT license.
 See the LICENSE file for more info.

 ## 👀 References